 Week 3 – Context

-For the upcoming Converge Challenge awards ceremony on Thursday I also got my Open Ears business cards printed at the print unit in the University.
-I was amazed by how good it was, it’s the first time that I’ve used the service, and it was cheaper than buying them online, highly recommended.
+For the upcoming Converge Challenge awards ceremony on this Thursday I also got my Open Ears business cards printed at the print unit in the University.
+I was amazed by how good it was, it’s the first time that I’ve used their service, and it was cheaper than buying them online, highly recommended.
 I’m happy with the way they turned out.
 It took me a while to realise that my ‘business card’ for Open Ears is a different object to my personal business card as an Interaction Designer.
 Once I managed to separate those two ideas in my head it became much easier to realise their true purpose.
 To drive people to my website and to provide a method of contact, in this case my e-mail address.
 Read more about my business cards here.

 We also had our first ever brand spanking new weekly class meeting!
 We were discussing the visual brand image for Social Digital (SD18).
 The visual team presented their ideas for branding and as a class we voted on our favourite colour scheme and our favourite typography.
 It was fairly straightforward with stand out winners.
 Now the visual team are to work on taking that information and turning it into our final SD18 brand in the near future.

 Things are getting tough in our fourth year, between doing our actual project, writing our dissertation, fundraising a silly amount of money in a short space of time and all of this on top of living our actual day to day lives.
 As a result of this added stress we are trying to become closer as a group of people in order to support each other, the first way we are trying to do this is to have a ‘tea in the studio’.
 People are to bring along their own food or order a takeaway so we can just spend some time together outside of work time.
 Most of the time the whole cohort is in the studio is within working time and we don’t actually get to socialise much despite spending so much time together.
 Hopefully by taking some time out we’ll form a stronger support network to make it through the next year together successfully.